MileHacker Logo

 Enjoy Eco Card & Kansai Thru Pass

-• Enjoy Eco Card: Unlimited Osaka Metro and city buses for a single day.
+• Enjoy Eco Card: Unlimited Osaka Metro and city buses for one day.
 Discounts at some attractions.

 • Kansai Thru Pass: Unlimited non-JR trains/buses in Kansai (Osaka, Kyoto, Nara, Kobe, etc.).